 Most children make a full recovery within a few weeks.
 The blood you can see in the wee is usually gone in 2 weeks and the high blood pressure comes down in about 4 weeks.
-Urine tests may still show blood and protein in your child's wee for up to 2 years.
+Urine tests may still show blood in your child's wee for up to 2 years.

 What followup is required?

 Your child will continue to have their blood pressure, weight and wee checked once they've left hospital.
-Once this followup has finished it is important that you return to your family doctor if you notice any of the signs and symptoms recurring.
+Once this followup has finished, it is important that you return to your family doctor if you notice any of the signs and symptoms recurring.
 If at any stage you have concerns about your child's health don't hesitate to seek medical advice.

 What are the possible complications?